Shyjojose/Shyjojose/README.md

-Hi, I’m @Shyjojose
+- Hi, I’m @Shyjojose
-I’m interested in Python, Java and JavaScript
+-I’m interested in Python, Java and JavaScript
-I’m currently Doing My master's in AI in smart sensors and actuators.
+-I’m currently Doing My master's in AI in smart sensors and actuators.
-I’m looking to collaborate on any project that involves the above... email me shyjojosect@gmail.com
+-I’m looking to collaborate on any project that involves the above... email me shyjojosect@gmail.com

 <!---